-Question Respondent Comment BA response Action for Local Plan Question Suffolk County 37 Council The only settlements within the Broads with potential for development boundaries, of relevance to Suffolk County Council, are Beccles, Oulton Broad, Bungay and Ditchingham Dam.
+Question Respondent Comment BA response Action for Local Plan Question 37 Suffolk County Council The only settlements within the Broads with potential for development boundaries, of relevance to Suffolk County Council, are Beccles, Oulton Broad, Bungay and Ditchingham Dam.
 The only one of these settlements that currently has a development boundary is Oulton Broad.
 Suffolk County Council provided comments on the proposed development boundary in February/March 2022, as set out at Appendix 1 of the Development Boundaries Topic Paper.
 These comments from the County Council as LLFA and from the SCCAS remain valid and we have no further comments to make on this development boundary.
 Noted.
 No further action.
-Question 37 Wroxham Parish Council map incorrectly labelled "Hoveton" - map shows Hoveton & Wroxham.
+Question 37 map incorrectly labelled "Hoveton" - map shows Hoveton & Wroxham.
+Noted.
+Will ensure correct title.
 Ensure title says 'Hoveton and Wroxham'.
 Question 37 Broadland Council The approach appears to be generally consistent with Agreement 3 of the NSPF.
-Support noted.
 No further action.
 Question 37, 38, 39 Great Yarmouth Borough Council The Borough Council offers no comment in relation to the existing development boundaries as these lie outside of our planning administrative area.
 The Borough Council has noted the most recent Broads' Settlement Study (2022) evidence base, including scorings for settlements based upon their access to services and facilities and potential suitability for development boundaries as commented in Table 7 of the current consultation document.
 Noted.
 No further action.
 Question 37, 38, 39 Great Yarmouth Borough Council The Borough Council is also in the process of preparing an update to its Settlement Study to inform the potential hierarchy of settlements and approach to development limits for its own Local Plan review.
 The Borough Council would therefore be keen to liaise with the Broads Authority to ensure that approaches taken to identify and justify development boundaries in settlements which straddle the shared planning boundary are complementary to the aims of both emerging development plans.
 Noted.
 We would be happy to be involved.
 Contact GYBC re their work.
 Question 38 Bradwell Parish Council No comment Noted.
 No further action.
-Question 38 The study solely assesses 'walking distance and public transport against bus routes and not The study includes access to a train station and therefore it is not No further action.
+Question 38 Broads Society The study solely assesses 'walking distance and public transport against bus routes and not train routes.
+The example of Brundall is such that Authorities have failed to provide adequate provision for public access to Brundall Station and hence the scoring within the Study is inaccurate.
+The study includes access to a train station and therefore it is not No further action.